-Yet entire systems have somehow rationalised institutionalization as an appropriate response to human difference, as cost effective and as an eﬃcient way of delivering care and services.
+Yet entire systems have somehow rationalized institutionalization as an appropriate response to human difference, as cost-effective and as an e?cient way of delivering care and services.
 It is none of the above.
 This Report helps to counteract these false narratives.

 Millions of persons with disabilities, children and older persons live in congregate settings.
 Whilst the motivation for providing such care may be well-intentioned, that is not always the case.
 Many of those settings are ‘institutional’, with residents denied autonomy and choice, provided with poor quality health and social care, and experiencing social isolation, neglect or abuse.
 The COVID-19 pandemic has highlighted many of those failings, whilst at the same time exposing residents to disproportionate risks of infection, severe illness and premature death.